Applying for Aid

 Before beginning the financial aid process, you'll want to review the following requirements for your eligibility.
 Below is a list of criteria that is required in order to be eligible for different types of Federal financial aid.

 - You must have been accepted to a degree-seeking program

 - You are enrolled at least half-time per semester as defined by the Office of Student Services (half-time is generally 6 credits)

-- You must not be in default on a Federal Stafford or Perkins Loan or need to pay a Federal grant overpayment
+- You must not be in default on a Direct Federal Loan or Perkins Loan or need to pay a Federal grant overpayment

 - You are a U.S. citizen or permanent resident